Mailman (City Letter Carrier)

 It is fine not to put a return address on anything you mail.
 The issue that could come about is if the item you sent is "undeliverable as addressed" meaning that you didn't put on the correct destination address.
 In this case, the letter would likely be sent to the "nixie" or "dead letter" office.
 I don't know what it is called nowadays and I don't know what would happen to the letter, but you wouldn't get it back unless somebody opened it and your address was found on the inside.
 I don't even know if that is legal to do or if it is even done.
 Again, as long as you put the proper destination address on the letter, don't worry at all about not putting on the return address.
 Thanks for your inquiry.

-Asked by Anastasia over 11 years ago
+Asked by Glo about 12 years ago